 Using Zenhub, you can connect repositories together—even across GitHub organizations—to get a bird's eye view into everything going on with your software projects.

 To merge multiple repositories together, get started using the Repos dropdown on the top left of any Zenhub Board.

 To merge repositories together, you need to have write permissions to all repositories in GitHub you'd like to merge.

-Using the Add a repo + option, search for the repository that you'd like to connect.
-Using the avatar on the bottom left of the modal, you can toggle across all Organizations and personal repositories that you have access to.
+Using the Add repos option, search for the repository that you'd like to connect.
+Using the avatar on the bottom left of the modal, you can toggle across all organizations and personal repositories that you have access to.
 If the repository you'd like to add is in another one of your GitHub organizations, you can connect this using the custom link on the bottom left, where the avatar for your organization is located.

 Important!
 Before merging Boards together, have a discussion with your team.

 While you can disconnect a repository from the central multi-repo Workspace at any time, the prioritization of all Issues inside the Board will be lost once disconnected.
 Make sure your team is onboard with the merge beforehand.